apache/openserverless-site/content/en/blog/news/faas-privacy-power.md

 title: "Apache OpenServerless: A FaaS Solution with Privacy and Power"
 date: 2024-11-16
 description: >
-OpenServerless: Kubernetes-based FaaS enabling privacy, GPU-powered workloads, and private LLMs for innovation.
+  OpenServerless: Full-fledged open source FaaS, powered by Kubernetes and OpenWhisk
 ---

 ## Introduction